emacsorphanage/pkg-info/README.md

 (depends-on "pkg-info")
 ```

 This library is compatible with GNU Emacs 24.1 and newer.
-It will work with
+It will probably work
-Emacs 23 as well, if package.el is installed.
+with Emacs 23 as well, if package.el is installed, but it is not tested on Emacs
+23 anymore.

 Functions
 ---------